 Sabrina Hermosilla, MIA, MPH, MS, is currently pursuing her PhD in the Department of Epidemiology at Columbia University focusing on research methodologies in complex emergency situations.
 Her international experience began during elementary school when she studied abroad in Germany.
 During her studies at Colgate University in International Relations she had the opportunity to live and study in China, Russia, and Nepal.
 After completing her BA studies she went on to serve with AmeriCorps in the South Bronx, New York as a high school English as a Second Language Program Coordinator and Teacher, successfully creating and ensuring the sustainability of the entire English as a Second Language program for immigrant students in the school.
 In 2003, Sabrina returned to Chile to complete the requirements for her dual citizenship and gain more formal international program evaluation experience working with physically and mentally challenged children homes.
 Her most recent studies at Columbia University (MIA, MPH) have cemented her dedication to working with underserved populations around the world, work that she continued through her research interests and programmatic work as Assistant Director of the Columbia University International Family AIDS Program.

-Stefanie K. Schmidt, JD, is an associate in the Business, Finance and Restructuring practice at Weil, Gotshal & Manges LLP.
-At Weil, Stefanie is involved with several pro bono matters involving women and children who are in need of volunteer legal assistance.
-She participates in the VOLS Incarcerated Mothers Law Project counseling incarcerated mothers on Rikers Island with respect to their parental rights and child welfare issues, and works with the non-profit organization Kids in Need of Defense (KIND) to represent unaccompanied immigrant children in the U.S. in understanding and protecting their rights in the context of their respective immigration proceedings.
-In law school, Stefanie was a member of the New York International Law Review and studied International Human Rights and children’s rights.
-She also spent a semester working at the United Nations in the Department of Peacekeeping Operations where she drafted the UN protocol for reporting incidents of sexual abuse and exploitation of women and children by UN Peacekeepers.
+Stefanie K. Schmidt, JD, is the VP of Legal and Compliance at DemystData, a software company with teams in New York, London and Hong Kong.
+Prior to joining DemystData, she was a senior associate in the Business Finance & Restructuring Group at the international law firm Weil, Gotshal & Manges LLP.
+At Weil, she provided pro bono services to incarcerated mothers on Rikers Island and advised unaccompanied minors in their immigration proceedings through the non-profit organization Kids in Need of Defense (KIND).
+In law school, Stefanie was a member of the New York International Law Review, Moot Court Honor Society, and studied International Human Rights.
+She also spent a semester during law school working at the United Nations in the Department of Peacekeeping Operations where she drafted the UN protocol for reporting incidents of sexual abuse and exploitation of women and children by UN Peacekeepers.
 Stefanie has a B.A, cum laude, from Middlebury College in French and Political Science, with a minor in German, and spent time studying abroad at L’Université de Paris, La Sorbonne, in Paris and the Freie Universität in Berlin.
 She received her law degree from St. John’s University School of Law.
-Stefanie is currently serving as Treasurer of the Board of Directors.
+Stefanie is currently serving as the President of the Board of Directors.